MPillaia/DS5690-PaperPresentation/Presentation.md

 1. **Immediate Influence**
    - **Open-Source Potential**: A straightforward rectified-flow approach could be more user-friendly for custom or smaller-scale generation tasks (fewer sampling steps).
-   - **Better, More Accessible Prompt Adherence**: Medium-sized labs and creative professionals continue to gain more advanced text rendering capabilities.
+   - **Better Prompt Adherence**: Labs and creative professionals continue to gain more advanced text rendering capabilities.
+   - **Hobbyist Interest**: The Stable Diffusion 3 uses novelties discussed in this paper to bring widespread use of image generation by individuals on relatively limited hardware.

 2. **Long-Term Outlook**
    - Could shift standard practice away from purely diffusion-based schedules toward *straight-line flow* variants, especially in large-scale settings.